 Yearly Undergraduate Awards

-Each year, the History Department recognizes outstanding students with several different awards:
+Each year, the History Department recognizes outstanding students with several different awards.
+Student prizes may be split among more than one winner; in which case the money will divided equally among them.

 Hearst Foundation Undergraduate Scholarship in History